 When I consoled into the system and look at the event logs, the following event entry was created after each RDP attempt.

-Log Name: System Source: Schannel Date: 5/11/2020 12:11:39 PM Event ID: 36870 Task Category: None Level: Error Keywords: User: SYSTEM Computer: Blah Description: A fatal error occurred when attempting to access the SSL server credential private key.
+Log Name: System Source: Schannel Date: 5/11/2020 12:11:39 PM Event ID: 36870 Task categories: None Level: Error Keywords: User: SYSTEM Computer: Blah Description: A fatal error occurred when attempting to access the SSL server credential private key.
 The error code returned from the cryptographic module is 0x8009030D.
 The internal error state is 10001.

 Googling didn’t return a lot, honestly there were so many random answers to each of these event logs.
 Some blaming GPO, some totally unrelated to RDP.